-New York City is one of the most vibrant and dynamic cities in the United States with many iconic landmarks.
+New York City is one of the most vibrant and dynamic cities in the world—and it’s jam-packed with legendary iconic landmarks that you just can’t miss.
+From skyline views to cultural treasures, every street corner has a story.

-There are so many iconic New York City landmarks that it is hard to choose just a few.
+There are so many iconic New York City landmarks that it is hard to choose just a few, but there are some must-experience ones for your trip!

 Each location has a rich history and has played a significant role in shaping New York City into the global city it is today.